-Other businesses want their bounce rates to be around 40-5020-30%.
+Other businesses (such as those in the financial industry, for example) would be aiming for a bounce rate of 40-60%.
 For them, they have a clear goal that an 80% bounce rate would miss.
 This turns a metric into a KPI and lets them know some part of their content strategy needs to be changed.

 Why do I bring this up?
 Because today, we’re looking at KPIs to track with Google Analytics.
 But you need to remember that these are common KPIs used by most companies.

 In other words, you should look at these 13 KPIs and take them with a grain of salt.
 If you think they’ll help you improve, great!